-The best way to find out is to ask.
+The best way to find out if your lender reports to the credit bureaus is to ask.

 Since reporting to the credit bureaus isn’t required by law, not all creditors or lenders choose to do so.
 Oftentimes, smaller lenders may report to only 1 or 2 of the bureaus, or not at all.

-It’s best to work with lenders that report to all three business credit bureaus to ensure that your positive payment history is updated across the board.
+Consider working with lenders that report to all 3 business credit bureaus to ensure your positive payment history is updated across the board.
 This can prevent discrepancies while ensuring that future creditors are getting the most accurate information about your business no matter which credit bureau they pull reports from.

-Why You Should Borrow From a Lender that Reports to the Business Credit Bureaus
+Borrowing From Lenders that Report to the Business Credit Bureaus vs. Those That Don’t

 Your business is its own entity and has its own credit history.
 You need to build up its creditworthiness so you can more easily secure business loans or obtain business credit cards in the future.
 This is particularly important if your company is relatively young or doesn’t have a good payment history.

-To start building your businesses’ credit history, you can take out a loan from these alternative lenders that report to the credit bureaus and demonstrate good borrowing behaviors:
+To start building your business credit history, consider taking out a loan from an alternative financing provider that reports to the credit bureaus, such as the following:

-Although relatively new to the industry, BlueVine has worked with more than 20,000-plus customers.
-It provides lines of credit.
-It further simplifies lending by charging a fixed simple interest rate with no origination fee.
+Although relatively new to the industry, BlueVine is a line of credit provider that’s worked with more than 20,000 customers.
+It charges a fixed simple interest rate with no origination fee.

-BlueVine also offers invoice factoring lines of up to $5 million.
-The process automatically syncs invoices from your accounting software and takes 10 minutes.
-It’s one of the most flexible funding options and your credit limit depends on the value of the invoices you choose to submit.
+In partnership with FundThrough, BlueVine also offers invoice factoring lines of up to $5 million.
+The process automatically syncs invoices from your accounting software and takes about 10 minutes.
+Your credit limit will depend on the value of the invoices you choose to submit.

 Because you can receive the money as soon as a few hours post-approval, BlueVine is ideal if you need funding within 24 hours.
 It also works well for business owners who have pending invoices and need continuous access to funds.

 OnDeck specializes in short-term loans and business lines of credit, offering quicker funding with looser loan qualifications than most banks.
-Loan amounts range from $5,000 to $250,000 and funding can become available within 24 hours of approval.
+Loan amounts range from $5,000-$250,000, and funding can become available within 24 hours of approval.